-Financial exigency means that the financial position of a school district as a whole is such that its financial resources are insufficient to support the school district’s instructional programs or the school district is unable to finance the full compensation of staff for the current or next fiscal year.
+Financial exigency means that the financial resources of a school district are insufficient to support its instructional programs or it is unable to finance the full compensation of staff for the current or next fiscal year.

 A school district board of trustees may declare financial exigency under one or more of the following conditions: